An excellent Budget Camping Safari into Lesotho and along the Garden Route of South Africa, starting in Durban and ending in Cape Town, South Africa.

 This afternoon you have the chance to go pony trekking, high up in the hills (optional).
 On the pony trek, Lesotho villagers will guide you along secluded mountain trails with spectacular views.
 This landlocked country falls almost entirely above an altitude of 1000 metres.
 You can relax at the lodge and do more hiking this afternoon if pony trekking isn't for you.
 The rural mountains provide a scenic setting for taking a break from modern living.

-We stay at a campsite with shared ablution facilities, at a moutain lodge with a bar.
+We stay at a campsite with shared ablution facilities, at a mountain lodge with a bar.

 This hot inland region, called the Karoo, is an open and flat terrain with sheep farms and a scattering of remote towns.
 Driving through the vast, dry plains of the Karoo we cross the Gariep (formerly Orange) River on our way to Graaff-Reinet.

-On the morning of day six a local guide takes us on a historical tour of Graaff-Reinet, the fourth oldest town in South Africa.
-We spend some time sightseeing in the town, which hosts one of the highest concentrations of monuments in the country.
+This morning you have the option of joining a local guide for a historical tour of Graaff-Reinet, the fourth oldest town in South Africa (time allowing).
+Or you can take a stroll on your own and do some sightseeing in the town, which hosts one of the highest concentrations of monuments in the country.
+During winter we set off early on our sunrise excursion to the Valley of Desolation.
+Whether we visit at sunrise or sunset, the views are spectacular and the local flora and fauna fascinating.

-We camp at a game lodge with shared ablution facilities, a bar, laundry services and internet.
+We camp at a game lodge near Addo with shared ablution facilities, a bar, laundry services and internet.

 A short drive west brings us to the haven of Nature’s Valley, where you can unwind on the beach or go hiking along the coast.